-By using a foreign address and a mail forwarding service instead of direct delivery to Switzerland, I have been able to save more than 50% on a single purchase!
+Using a foreign address and a mail forwarding service instead of direct delivery to Switzerland, I have saved more than 50% on a single Amazon purchase!
 This is 175 CHF that I saved with some time invested.
 This is definitely not negligible.
 I really think it was worth the time I invested in finding a better price for the product I wanted.

 In the future, I definitely plan to look around in other countries for better deals when the local price is too high.
 Generally, it is cheaper when the product is available in your own country.
 But sometimes, it can be significantly cheaper on another website that may not deliver to your home address.
 In these cases, a mail forwarding service can save you a lot of money!

 Have you ever used a mail forwarding service to save money?
-Do you have any other tip to save money?
+Do you have any other tips to save money?